 Pre-employment medicals set a baseline of health for both the employee and the employer.
 It’s important that both parties have a thorough understanding of an employee’s health when they begin working for a company.
 This is especially important for jobs at a higher risk of illness or injury.

-For example, minors are at risk of breathing in respirable crystalline silica or construction dust.
+For example, miners are at risk of breathing in respirable crystalline silica or construction dust.
 Dust particles can penetrate deep into the lung tissue.
 If inhaled regularly, silica dust can result in the development of many lethal diseases.
 It is critical for employers to set a baseline of health upon hiring so that employee health can be monitored for any signs of health risks due to silica dust.

 💡 Learn more about the Health Risks of Respirable Crystalline Silica (Construction Dust) and Preventative Measures.